jwilber/old_website/_posts/2017-1-17-sf-sentiment-analysis.markdown

 Let's get to it.

+To test our hypothesis, we'll measure the average sentiment of people who tweet near public parks and compare it to the average sentiment of those tweets not near public parks.

-As a first measure, let's decide which parks we'll be using.
-San Francisco has plenty of public parks, so we'll choose locations to be as spread from each other as possible so as to capture a more representative sample.
-We'll use the following locations.
+San Francisco has plenty of public parks, and we don't want to measure multiple parks in the same general vicinity.
+Thus, we'll choose parks that are distant from each other but together compose most of San Francisco.
+This way our sample is as representative as possible.

 |             Park            | Longitude | Latitude |
 |:---------------------------:|-----------|----------|